-13.2.1 What is zero carbon?
+What is zero carbon?

-There is currently much debate as to the true definition of zero carbon, but at present, a zero carbon home is defined as meeting a dwelling emission rate to Level 5 of The Code for Sustainable Homes.
+There is currently much debate as to the true definition of zero carbon, but at present, a zero carbon home is defined as meeting a dwelling emission rate to Level 5 of the Code for Sustainable Homes.
 A Code Level 5 property will have a 100% improvement over a Building Regulations compliant property.

-True zero carbon is a home that meets the emission rates to Level 6 of The Code for Sustainable Homes.
-Code Level 6 properties have 'Zero net CO2 emissions' which means that all energy consumed in the dwellings including cooking, and appliances is provided or offset by a sustainable or renewable source.
+True zero carbon is a home that meets the emission rates to Level 6 of the Code for Sustainable Homes.
+Code Level 6 properties have 'Zero net CO_2 emissions' which means that all energy consumed in the dwellings including cooking, and appliances are provided or offset by a sustainable or renewable source.

-To achieve Level 6 of the Code for Sustainable Homes, the house will need to contain a significant amount of the latest energy saving technologies such as PV, solar and hydro power.
+To achieve Level 6 of the Code for Sustainable Homes, the house will need to contain a significant amount of the latest energy saving technologies such as PV, solar and hydro power to name just a few.
 These technologies will need to be fitted alongside the other various energy features such as roof, floor and wall structures that have very low U-values to name just a few.

-13.2.2 SAP Calculations and EPC
+SAP Calculations and EPC

 Standard Assessment Procedure, or SAP as it is usually called, is the Government approved method of assessing the energy performance of any new property.
-A SAP Calculation measures the CO2 emissions and energy efficiency of a residential unit.
+A SAP calculation measures the CO_2 emissions and energy efficiency of a residential unit.
 The results are used to produce an Energy Performance Certificate.
 SAP 2009 calculates the typical annual energy costs for space and water heating, and the SAP 2005 model also takes into account lighting.

-SAP Calculations and Energy Performance Certificates are mandatory requirements on a new residential development and must be included on any Building Regulation submissions to comply with Part L. EPCs are calculated from the SAP Calculations produced at as-built stage.
+SAP calculations and Energy Performance Certificates are mandatory requirements on a new residential development and must be included on any Building Regulations submissions to comply with Part L. EPCs are calculated from the SAP calculations produced at as-built stage.
 The calculations also state how much carbon dioxide the dwelling emits and is called the dwelling emission rate.
 The dwelling emission rate (DER) must be below the target emission rate (TER) for the dwelling.

-EPCs show how energy efficient a home is on a scale of A to G. The most efficient homes which will have the lowest fuel bills are in band A. The Certificate also shows on a scale of A to G, the impact the home has on the environment.
+EPCs show how energy efficient a home is on a scale of A to G. The most efficient homes which will have the lowest fuel bills are in Band A. The certificate also shows on a scale of A to G about the impact the home has on the environment.
 Better-rated homes should have less impact through carbon dioxide (CO_2) emissions.
-The Certificate includes recommendations on ways to improve the home's energy efficiency to save you money and help the environment.
+The certificate includes recommendations on ways to improve the home's energy efficiency to save you money and help the environment.
 All newly constructed dwellings must have an EPC to meet the requirements of the Energy Performance in Buildings Directive (EPBD).

-13.2.3 Energy efficient dwellings
+Energy efficient dwellings

-Energy saving within a house can be designed specifically to meet the type of house lived in (such as a two bed terrace or a five bed detached), so that the people living within that house can get the greatest benefits from the energy saved.
+Energy saving within a house can be designed specifically to meet the type of house lived in, (such as a two bed terrace or a five bed detached) so that the people living within that house can get the greatest benefits from the energy saved.
 Various types of systems can be applied to the dwelling in question to help reduce the energy CO_2 living costs.

-13.2.3.1 Typical SAP standards to meet compliance
+Typical SAP standards to meet compliance